top of page

 Instil in pupils a passion for literature and a life-long love of reading.

-Teach readers to becoming critical, analytical and evaluative readers of fiction and non-fiction.
+Teach pupils to become critical, analytical and evaluative readers of fiction and non-fiction.

 Enable pupils to craft language so that they become convincing writers, able to adapt their writing for different audiences and purposes.